 in Richmond Heights, MO, a suburb of St. Louis, from 1977 until 1981.

-My abuse was witnessed, at least in part, by then Father
+Abuse was witnessed, at least in part, by my friend the

 Attorney General of Missouri, Eric Schmitt but, instead of being welcomed at